edgelesssys/constellation/dev-docs/workflows/terraform-provider.md

 bazel test --test_tag_filters=integration //terraform-provider-constellation/internal/provider:provider_acc_test
 ```

-When adding a new resource / data source, please add your file to this test target.

 The tests can also be run through Go, but the `TF_ACC` environment variable needs to be set to `1`, and the host's Terraform binary is used, which may produce inaccurate test results.

 ```bash